floshin/acrolib/glossary.md

 * **Motion** is a change of position, going from one position to another.
 Motions are differentiated into Base Motions and Top Motions.
 An example for a base motion is to move from a standing position into a sitting position while holding the partner in a handstand.
 An example for a top motion is to move from a straight handstand into an arched handstand while standing on the hands of the base.
 In German a motion is called a "Verwandlung" (transformation).

+* **Base Motions**
+  * **Sit-Down**, getting from a standing position into a seated position.
+  * **Stand-Up**, getting from a seated position into a standing position.
+  * **Lunge-Up**, getting from a kneeling position through a lunge into a standing position.
+  * **Sit-Up (Base-Motion)**, getting from a lying position into a seated position.
+  * **Lie-Down**, getting from a seated position into a lying position.
+  * **Get-Up**, getting from a lying position into a standing position (e.g. as done in a Turkish-Get-up).
+  * **Split-Slide**, sliding from a standing position into a frontal splits or side splits.

+* **Top Motions**
+  * **Press Handstand** or **Press to Handstand**, short "Press HS" is a press from a standing position into a Handstand.
+Can either be performed through straight-straddled legs, which is called a *Straddle Press*, through tucked-closed legs, which is called a *Tuck Press*, through half-tucked-straddled legs, which we call a *Frog Press* or through straight-closed legs, which we call a *Pike Press*.
+  * **Spichag** is the russian name for pressing to handstand from a straddle support, in English it is called "Stalder Press" by some and "Endo" by others, due to a different usage in artistic gymnastics.
+In German it is called "Aufgrätschen" (literally "Straddle-Up").
+  * ...

 ### Dynamics